ehmpathy/declapract/README.md

 ### `declapract plan [--practice=name]`

-Check a code base / software repository against a declared use-case and report whether there are any actions that need to be taken to make it adhere to the declared practices of that use-case.
+Check a software project against a declared use-case and report whether there are any actions that need to be taken to make it adhere to the declared practices of that use-case.

 ### `declapract apply [--practice=name]`